pmahon2016/ddmon/README.md

 *disable DHCP on your home router/AP

+*make sure the ethernet cable is connected from the RPI to the AP/router  (this is required for eth0 to load for DHCP service)

-     Step 1: clone this repo to the root home dir of your Raspberry Pi Step 2: from the /root/ddmon dir...type ./install.sh Step 3: to load DHCP & DNS type: systemctl start bind9
+     Step 1: clone this repo to the root home dir of your RPI (/root/git clone https://github.com/pmahon2016/ddmon.git ) Step 2: set script permission on install.sh   (/root/ddmon/chmod u+x install.sh)
+     Step 3: to install apps and services type -> /root/ddmon/install.sh Step 4: to load DHCP & DNS type: systemctl start bind9
                      systemctl start isc-dhcp-server
+                     if both start without any issue type -> systemctl restart bind9  (required to take log settings)

-     Step 4: Confgure gmail account and turn on DHCP monitoring tool.
+     Step 5: Confgure gmail account and turn on DHCP monitoring tool.
                       Edit /root/ddmon/email_config.py file to enter your google account information Please be sure to setup an gmail mail account configure app security on gmail -> https://myaccount.google.com/lesssecureapps?pli=1